luapower/nw/nw.md

 Init `nw` with a specific backend (can be called only once).

-## Coordinate systems

-  * window-relative positions are relative to the top-left corner of the window's client area.
-  * screen-relative positions are relative to the top-left corner of the main screen.

 ## Common mistakes

-### Creating windows in visible state

-When creating windows the `visible` flag defaults to true, but you should really create windows with `visible = false`, set up all the event handlers on them and then call `win:show()`, otherwise you will not catch any events that trigger before you set up the event handlers (sometimes that includes the `repaint` event so you will be showing a non-painted window).

 ### Assuming that calls are blocking

 The number one mistake you can make is to assume that all calls are blocking.
-It's very easy to make that mistake because some of them actually are blocking on some platforms (in order of sanity: Windows, OSX and Linux -- X11 designers particularly confuse UI design with network protocol design so all calls are asynchronous).
-In a perfect world they would all be blocking and non-failing which would make programming with them much more robust.
+It's very easy to make that mistake because some of them actually are blocking on some platforms (in order of sanity: Windows, OSX and Linux -- X11 is particularly bad because _all_ calls are asynchronous there).
+In a perfect world they would all be blocking and non-failing which would make programming with them much more robust and intuitive.
 The real world is an unspecified mess.
-So never, never mix queries with commands, i.e. never assume that when you perform some command the state of the window actually changed when the call returns.
+So __never, ever mix queries with commands__, i.e. never assume that after a state-changing function returns you can make any assumptions about the state of the objects involved.

-## Corner cases

-  * calling any method on a closed window results in error, except for win:free() which does nothing.
-  * calling app:run() while running is a no op.
-  * app:windows() can return dead windows (but not new windows).
-  * calling display functions on an invalid display object results in error (monitors can come and go too you know).
+### Creating windows in visible state

+The `visible` flag when creating windows defaults to `true`, but you should really create windows with `visible = false`, set up all the event handlers on them and then call `win:show()`, otherwise you will not catch any events that trigger before you set up the event handlers (sometimes that includes the `repaint` event so you will be showing a non-painted window).

 ## Getting Involved

-This is one of the bigger bricks in luapower but it lends itself well to community development IMO.
+This is one of the bigger bricks of luapower but it is one which lends itself well to community development.
 The frontend uses composition rather than inheritance to connect to the backend so the communication between the two is always explicit.
-Features are well separated functionally and visually in the code so they can be developed separately without much risk of regressions, and there's unit tests which can help with that too.
+Features are well separated functionally and visually in the code so they can be developed separately without much risk of regressions.
+The code is well commented and there's unit tests and interactive tests which cover most of the functionality.
 The code follows the luapower [coding-style] and [api-design] guidelines.

+### Development process

 All the development planning, coordination and communication is done via github issues and milestones.